How Factoring Shapes Construction Cash Flow Management_Social

 Factoring in the Construction Industry

 As mentioned, factoring is a financial service where a business sells its invoices to a third party at a discount in exchange for immediate cash.
-This practice is especially beneficial in the construction industry, where cash flow can be unpredictable due to delayed payments from clients and the substantial upfront costs required for materials, labour, and equipment.
+This practice is especially beneficial in industries with cash flow challenges, such as invoice factoring for construction companies, where delayed payments and substantial upfront costs are common.

 Understanding Factoring for Construction Projects